OneEyeBlack/NSPackBuilder/README.md

 ° FPSLocker: is a sysmodule that allows to change the FPS of the game.

-° Misson Control: is a sysmodule that allow you use bluetooth controller from other consoles such as PS4, PS5, XBOX and more on you Switch.
+° Misson Control: is a sysmodule that allow you use bluetooth controller from other consoles.

 ° NX-Ovlloader: is a sysmodule to load .OVL files on Tesla Menu.